-It has been almost four months since we moved to Dallas.
-And so far my diet consists of forty percent street tacos, forty percent TexMex (more specifically these sheet pan fajitas and chili) and nineteen percent coffee.
-And one percent green juice because you know balance.
+It’s been almost four months since we moved to Dallas.
+And so far my diet consists of forty percent street tacos, forty percent TexMex (specifically these sheet pan fajitas and this bean chili) and nineteen percent coffee.
+Oh and one percent green juice, because you know balance.

 Sheet Pan Fajitas with Bell Peppers and Chickpeas